metcalsr28/KDE2Text/README.md

-# Py2Text
+# KDE2Text
-A hacky solution for utilizing Capture2Text effectively on Linux
+A hacky solution for utilizing Capture2Text effectively on Linux.
+This project utilizes Linux native tools to implement the functionality that wine is currently unable to replicate.
+Capture2Text is a powerful tool and it's great being able to run it alongside Linux's already powerful native tools such as gazou.

+This project does not require you to run KDE to utilize, but it currently relies on Spectacle as dependency, and the installation for Spectacle will bring with it a lot of KDE's background dependencies.
+Granted, you've probably picked up most of them up without realizing at some point anyway.

 ## Installation